Skip to content

 --account, -a Check a specific named profile Active profile

---all Aggregate usage across ALL configured profiles false
+--all Aggregate usage across all configured profiles false

 Example: